hvnguyen86/crehma.js/README.md

 CREHMA.js is designed to be used in any Javascript-based environemt such as Node, vert.x or in the Webbrowser.

 # How does it works?
 CREHMA creates a digital signature over the whole HTTP message by concatenating the security-critical headers and the body to a string.
 This concatenated string is then signed by a given key.
 The signature value in conjunction with signature meta data is then included the Signature header.
-The other endpoint, i.e client or server, verifies the message's authenticity and integrity by validating the signature value in the Signature header.
+The other endpoint, i.e client or server, verifies the message's authenticity and integrity by validating the signature value in the Signature header with a given key.

 The figure below shows an example message flow which protected by CREHMA.
 <!-- ![CREHMA protected message flow](https://github.com/hvnguyen86/crehma.js/blob/master/images/message_flow_fl.png "CREHMA protected message flow") -->